Evobolics/Evo.Modules/README.md

 ## What is a Host?

 A host is an object that contains a collection of inter-dependent application resources with the goal of centrally managing its resources to provide a graceful application startup and shutdown process.

+Examples of resouces that hosts contain and manage incldue:

+Configuration
+Dependency injection (DI)
+Logging

+In addition to these basic services, .NET Core 3 hosts and later support the abilty to host services that that implement the [IHostedService](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.hosting.ihostedservice?view=dotnet-plat-ext-5.0) interface.

 ## 2.0 Web and Host